Static and dynamic pages

 Static pages

-Static pages contain content defined directly within Nordcraft that remains consistent unless you publish updates.
+Static pages contain content added directly to the Nordcraft canvas that doesn't change unless you publish updates.
 They:

 - Have fixed content created directly in the editor